Taob-arch/Portal-2-External-Modding-Guide/readme.md

 this should output the value of the FOV (r other offset's) console variable/value.

-to write to the memory, to edit console variablesand other values, you must use 'WriteProcessMemory'
+to write to the memory, to edit console variables and other values, you must use 'WriteProcessMemory'

-WriteProcessMemory is almost the same as ReadProcessMemory, however instead of the buffer being written to, the buffer is being read from, with the 'buffer' including the newwanted value of the value being written.
+WriteProcessMemory is almost the same as ReadProcessMemory, however instead of the buffer being written to, the buffer is being read from, with the 'buffer' including the new wanted value of the value being written.

 as an example of both of these functions, this is a function that reads current FOV, then sets fov to +1, increasing the FOV by 1: